aring87/Software-List-Management/README.md

 # SoftWare List Management App

-A small Python GUI tool for searching an EDRL-style software list in Excel and submitting a software request via a form-style workflow.
+A small Python GUI tool for searching a software list in Excel and submitting a software request via a form-style workflow.

 This repo includes **fictional demo data** in `/samples` so you can test the app without using real EDRL/Intune exports.